 You’re More Concerned About Salary

-While both designers and developers make very competitive salaries, developers on average make more.
+While salaries for web designers and developers are competitive, developers on average make more.
 This might be due to the face that web developers need to know specific information and must be fluent in all types of coding.

 Maybe You’re Both!